The mind is where the alchemy of the universe comes together. If we harness this power, we can direct the “trajectory of our thinking.”

-Once you have repaired your programming, affirmations are useful for redirecting the trajectory.
+Once you have repaired your programming, affirmations help redirect the trajectory of your thought life.
 They work best in good soil.
 Your mind is like a garden.
-Repair the soil, then plant good seeds.
+Repair the ground, then plant good seeds.
 If you have completed the first two steps, you are ready to reprogram.
 Good for you.
 Now is the time affirmations will make a difference.

 Affirmations are only a part of the process.
 We suggest a program based on the whole health strategy.
 Create one that focuses on consciousness development and not doctrine.

 The dimensions of time and space are not barriers to our consciousness.
 We do not exist between our ears; the real you, the person you talk to inside your head, has no limits.
 Our consciousness has a foundation of pure awareness, enabling us to access higher states of consciousness.
 All we need are the keys to open our understanding.
 The tools that can do this we call spiritual technologies.

 Everyone has their particular way of awakening their spiritual gifts sleeping in their DNA.
 Awakening is a process.
 When we open them, it sets our spiritual walk into motion.
 It opens our minds to new potentials.

 The research of consciousness and learning to access these spiritual gifts was the central goal of many ancient cultures.
 The investigation of consciousness is something many ancient cultures thought was necessary, and we enjoy the benefits of generations of research.
 These early pioneers give us several tools for exploring consciousness.

 We call the processes of these early explorers spiritual technologies.
 These processes stand up to science’s rigorous tests; they produce repeatable physiological changes.
 These tools enable us to reach higher states of awareness that differ from waking, sleeping, and dreaming.